amitch747/WhispAlpha/README.md

-# Trying to build an encrypted chat app
+# Working on an encrypted chat app
  - This repo is just for learning and testing.
+Most examples come from https://beej.us/guide/bgnet/

-See LINK HERE.
+ - See [LINK]

-### Server.c:

- - ENABLE PORT: netsh advfirewall firewall add rule name="Socket Server" dir=in action=allow protocol=TCP localport=3490
- - DISABLE PORT: netsh advfirewall firewall delete rule name="Socket Server"